Tarzan the Ape Man (1932 film): Plot

 James Parker and Harry Holt travel in Africa on a quest for the legendary elephant burial grounds and their ivory.
 They are joined by Parker's daughter Jane.
 Holt is attracted to Jane, and tries somewhat ineffectively to protect her from the jungle's dangers.
 The expedition encounters an attack by both hippopotami and crocodiles.
 The mysterious Tarzan wards off the attack, but abducts Jane.

 The experience is terrifying to Jane at first, but as their relationship develops, she finds herself happy; "not a bit afraid, not a bit sorry".
 As she returns to her father, her feelings are brought to a test.
 She wants Tarzan to come with her to London, and to be part of her world.
 But Tarzan turns his back on her and returns to the jungle.
-Her father tells her that is where Tarzan belongs, she cries, "no dad, he belongs to me".
+Her father tells her that is where Tarzan belongs; she cries, "not now, he belongs to me."

 The expedition is captured by a tribe of aggressive dwarfs.
-Jane sends Tarzan's ape friend Cheeta (Jiggs) for help, bringing Tarzan to their rescue.
-During the rescue, Tarzan summons elephants and they escape from the dwarf's stronghold, although Jane's father dies from wounds just as they reach the elephant graveyard.
+Jane sends Tarzan's chimpanzee friend Cheeta (Jiggs) for help, bringing Tarzan to their rescue.
+During the rescue, Tarzan summons elephants and they escape from the dwarfs' stronghold, although Jane's father dies from wounds just as they reach the elephant graveyard.
 Jane decides to stay in the jungle with Tarzan and in the final scene, to the music of Tchaikovsky's Romeo and Juliet, the happy couple appear on a rock, Jane holding Cheeta like a baby.